alexirpan/mystery-hunt-bingo/README.md

     "The hunt has < 160 puzzles.",
-    "Puzzle is stuck because final step is to solve a cryptic and no one can.", "Non-meta puzzle answer is over 20 letters long.", "No errata is issued during Hunt."
+    "Puzzle is stuck because final step is to solve a cryptic and no one can.", "Non-meta puzzle answer is over 20 letters long.", "No errata is issued during Hunt.",
+    "Tech issues at Hunt start :(",
+    "A crossword that's 5x5 or smaller"
 ];

 // From https://github.com/bryc/code/blob/master/jshash/experimental/cyrb53.js